-a) among businesses that achieve in-court restructuring (concordato preventivo) aiming at rescuing the business around 20-23% of them do so via a sale of the business; while, 6-12% of in-court restructurings aiming at rescuing the business do so by carrying on the business as a going concern (see Figure 6, above);

-b) approximately 12% of out-of-court restructurings (accordo di ristrutturazione) aiming at rescuing the business do so via a sale of the business (Figure 7, green column, above).
+- a) among businesses that achieve in-court restructuring (concordato preventivo) aiming at rescuing the business around 20-23% of them do so via a sale of the business; while, 6-12% of in-court restructurings aiming at rescuing the business do so by carrying on the business as a going concern. - b) approximately 12% of out-of-court restructurings (accordo di ristrutturazione) aiming at rescuing the business do so via a sale of the business (Figure 6, green column).